c4deszes/bike-rotor-sensor/system/docs/fmea/sensors.rst

     The local effect is the lack of speed information, as long as the other speed sensor is working it's not a problem.

+    The primary mitigation is in the waterproofing and electrical isolation of the sensor assembly.

 .. fmea:: Speed sensor cable open
     :id: FMEA_SYS_SPEED_SENSOR_OPEN
     :status: draft